EnFlexIT/AgentWorkbench/README.md

 Instead of starting an agent system from command line or to start developing an agent-based application from the scratch, we believe that - as others have don before - efforts should be shared.

-It provides functionalities for time aspects, agent environment interaction, visualization and load balancing, Furthermore, the included application focuses the usability for end users.

 ## History